-Section 8, Honors Courses
+Section 8, Dual Credit and Honors Courses

 Dual credit courses offer high school and college credit.
 Each course taken equals 5 high school credits (one semester).
 The grade earned under the college grading system is the grade earned for high school credit.
 It is placed on the transcript and is used to calculate GPA.
-The course is used for elective credit if the student has fulfilled graduation requirements in the course discipline.
-Dual credit courses are not used to determine placement on the honor roll unless they are considered to be a weighted class.

 Osmond High School's Curriculum includes honors courses.
-They are: Anatomy, College English 12, Chemistry, Physics, Algebra II, Advanced Mathematics, Accounting II, and Medical Terminology.
-Each of these courses will be computed with a 10% added value when compiling class rank for graduation purposes.
-The courses will be computed at face value (100%), however, when computing the honor roll and on high school transcripts.
+They include, but may not be limited to: Anatomy, College English 12, Chemistry, Physics, Algebra II, Advanced Mathematics, Accounting II, and Medical Terminology.
+Each of these courses will be computed with a 10% added value.
+The 10% added value is only valid for GPA computation and class rank; it is not utilized in computing honor roll standing.